Pilzschaf/grounded/README.md

 A platform layer supporting Linux and Windows

 ## Goals
-The goal is to create a basic platform layer that can then by extended for the requirements of specific projects.
+The goal is to create a basic platform layer that can then be extended for the requirements of specific projects.